Simplified active substances

 - category C – equivalent to category 7 of Annex I of EU BPR – includes substances other than those in categories A and B

-Applications can be made to HSE to include an active substance in category A or B of the GB Simplified Active Substance List.
+Applications can be made to HSE to include a substance in the GB Active Substance List as a category A or category B simplified active substance.
 Products using simplified active substances may be eligible for the simplified authorisation procedure.

-Active substances that may meet the criteria to be included on the GB Simplified Active Substance List (and that were not supported in the GB Review Programme) cannot be used in biocidal products / biocidal product families made available on the GB market until the active substance is formally included on the List and the biocidal product / biocidal product family is authorised.
+If an active substance was not supported in the GB Review Programme, but might meet the criteria to be included as a simplified active substance on the GB Active Substance List, the active substance cannot be used in biocidal products made available on the GB market until the active substance is formally included on the GB Active Substance List and the biocidal product is authorised.

 - manufacturer to distributor